 The pristine and CTI-affected transit depths associated with an Earth-sized planet orbiting a solar-type star are shown in Fig.~\ref{fig:transit_depth_bias} for the worst-case scenario, corresponding to an 8-year mission and an imagette located in a high-CTI region (position~C).
 The photometric bias is clearly visible: CTI causes an overestimation of the transit depth.

 The origin of this bias is the CTI-induced charge loss, which does not scale linearly with the stellar flux.
 As a result, the deferred charge release affects the in-transit and out-of-transit measurements differently, thereby influencing the measured transit depth.
-This non-linear behaviour is the root cause of the photometric bias seen in the observed light-curve.
+This non-linear behaviour is the root cause of the photometric bias seen in the observed light curve.

-We found that the horizontal drift has no impact on the bias, as the light-curves have been de-trended beforehand.
-This will also be the case for the PLATO light-curves (however, see the discussion in Sect.~\ref{subsec:discussion}).
+We found that the horizontal drift had no impact on the bias, as the light curves had been de-trended beforehand.
+This will also be the case for the PLATO light curves (however, see the discussion in Sect.~\ref{subsec:discussion}).

-PLATO science requirements dictate that the planet-to-star radius ratio \(R_{\mathrm{p}}/R_{\mathrm{s}}\) must be measured with a relative precision better than 2 \% for an Earth-sized planet transiting a G-type star (goal: \(m_V = 11\)) \citep{PLATO2019SciRD}.
-Because the transit depth \(\delta\) is proportional to the square of this ratio, standard error propagation yields
+PLATO science requirements dictate that the planet-to-star radius ratio (\(R_{\mathrm{p}}/R_{\mathrm{s}}\)) must be measured with a relative precision better than \(2\%\) for an Earth-sized planet transiting a G-type star (goal: \(m_V = 11\); \citealt{PLATO2019SciRD}).
+Because the transit depth (\(\delta\)) is proportional to the square of this ratio, standard error propagation yields

 Our worst-case CTI bias of \(3.95\%\) in transit depth corresponds to a \(1.98\%\) bias in the recovered radius ratio.
 This value alone consumes the entire \(2\%\) accuracy budget shared among all instrumental and astrophysical error sources, underscoring the necessity for accurate CTI correction.
 To test the effect of transit depth, we also computed the bias for the deeper transits of Jupiter-sized planets and found a similar value of \(3.91\%\).
 This similarity suggests that the CTI-induced bias does not strongly depend on the transit depth.